xtherexuu/asc-to-do-list/README.md

 ## Description

 This application is a website, It is a to do list app.
-You can add a tasks which will be saving in your localStorage so you shouldn't lost it.
+You can add a tasks which won't be saving in localStorage yet.

 ## Preview